 That said, my favorite use of the split screen feature is with the Photos app.
-This gives you a very versatile way to access any reference photos you may need for your art.
+This gives you a very versatile way to access any reference photos in Procreate you may need for your art.

 I know, I can already hear you start to argue that the WHOLE point of Procreate’s reference image feature is to…well…display reference images.

-Yes, you’re right, but there are some neat benefits to using the Procreate’s split screen feature instead of the reference feature when accessing images that you are using as inspiration for your art.
+Yes, you’re right, but there are some neat benefits to using the split screen feature instead of the reference feature when accessing images that you are using as inspiration for your art.